 There is no right or wrong answer to this question, as circumstances may vary depending on the situation.
 Ultimately, you should make a decision based on your evaluation of the risks and benefits of sleeping together while your baby is ill.

-For instance, if your child is exhibiting signs of a contagious illness, it’s probably best not to sleep together until they have recovered.
+For children sleep for instance, if your child is exhibiting signs of a contagious illness, it’s probably best not to sleep together until they have recovered.
 If you decide to let, them sleep in bed with you, keep their head elevated, so they don’t breathe in any of your germs.
 Additionally, avoid letting them snuggle too close for extended periods and take extra caution when getting up during the night.
 This is why sleep training is important.

-Consider getting extra-cozy blankets, giving them extra spoonfuls of soup, or cuddling in a rocking chair together while they rest.
+Consider getting your kids extra-cozy blankets, giving them extra spoonfuls of soup, or cuddling in a rocking chair together while they rest.
 No matter how you choose to care for your child during their illness, it’s essential not to forget the importance of taking good care of yourself.

 Self-care is essential when it comes to being a parent and providing practical support for your baby.
 Ultimately, follow both your heart and your head when making this decision.
 Making sure you and your child are healthy should always be the priority.